DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/modularization.md

 * targetEnvType - additional dda represantation of target environment type like dev, test, integration or production.

 ## Can it-ops services be abstracted and integrated?

 ## What kind of platforms can we distinguish?
+All dimensions, can be hidden transparently away, from crate users we will call platforms.
+Dimensions considered to be hidden are:
+* Operating system
+* cloud / hosting provider

 ## How can we apply same modules on different platforms?
 ## How can / should Configuration Management support many instances on single server?
 ## What elements are important for handling versions?